 You can also open File menu and click Delete.

 In Windows XP, the Delete the selected items command is available in Common Tasks pane.

 You can use keyboard shortcut CTRL+Z to undo the item removal or open Recycle Bin to restore the deleted items.

 In case you want to permanently delete something (without moving it to Recycle Bin first), press SHIFT+DELETE on your keyboard.
 But be very careful with that - you cannot recover the item(s) easily!

-In Windows 8, there is also the Permanently delete command available by clicking the arrowhead pointing down on the Delete button.
+In Windows 8 and 8.1, there is also the Permanently delete command available by clicking the arrowhead pointing down on the Delete button.

 See this article about Recuva if you need to restore files and folders you removed permanently.

 Recycle Bin is a place where deleted items reside for a while (for days or even months, depending on your hard disk size and free space on it) for easy restoration.
 The files in Recycle Bin are kept safe from overwriting although the disk space used by them is marked as free (so that you can see the correct amount of free disk space in My Computer/This PC).

 When Recycle Bin gets full and new items are deleted, the oldest items in Recycle Bin will be permanently deleted to make enough room for the new ones and there is no easy way of restoring these items.

 To open Recycle Bin, double-click its icon on Desktop.